Integration Service host deployment and best practices for event processing and propagation

 - The event management cell further processes the events (filtering, enrichment, correlation, and so on) and forwards them to the Infrastructure Management Server.

-- The event enrichment cell then forwards the events to the TrueSight Infrastructure Management Server.
+- The Integration Service streams the performance data to the Infrastructure Management server.

 PATROL streams raw performance data, including all of the data points that you decide to send, to the Infrastructure Management Server.
 The data is not summarized (as in previous versions).